 Everyone benefits from initiatives to drawdown carbon in significant volumes.

-Developing non-synthetic, load-bearing, carbon negative hemp buildings and other construction products remains a key MIRRECO™ initiative.
+Developing non-synthetic, load-bearing, carbon storing hemp buildings and other construction products remains a key MIRRECO™ initiative.
 Providing alternatives to materials such as concrete (dependent on finite resources and energy-intensive processes.)
 While we cannot replace concrete in all its forms tomorrow – we can however close in on ‘structural load-bearing hemp’ products as MIRRECO™ licenses its technologies globally, following independent certification.

 INNOVATIVE PROCESSING TECHNOLOGY